dizzyrog/SlotBookingAPI/README.md

 # How to run locally using docker

-0. Ensure Docker is installed.
+Prerequisite: Ensure Docker is installed.
 1. Build the Docker image: open a terminal and navigate to the root directory of the project.
 Run the following command to build the Docker image:
 ```sh
 docker build -t slotbooking-api .
 ```
 2. Run the Docker container:
 > [!NOTE]
-> Provide your credentials instead of USERNAME and PASSWORD for accessing external service To run your application, execute:
+> Provide  credentials instead of USERNAME and PASSWORD for accessing external service

 ```sh
 docker run -e SlotService__Username=USERNAME -e SlotService__Password=PASSWORD -p 8080:8080 slotbooking-api
 ```